Updated Jan 2023; see text in italics

 So why the other tiers?
-Not all bikes will need a general service; there’s small jobs and little fixes that can get you back on the road and at the other end, work above the normal ‘general’ schedule – brake bleeding, tubeless tyre conversions, suspension servicing, bike builds and groupset swaps….and so much more.
+Not all bikes will need a general service; there’s small jobs and little fixes that can get you back on the road and at the other end, work beyond the normal ‘general’ schedule – brake bleeding, tubeless tyre conversions, suspension servicing, bike builds and groupset swaps….and so much more.
 So for this the costs are just quoted separately.

 I’d recommend this service for bikes less than a year old, and ones that rarely get ridden.
 A good bike health check-up.
 This will cover the major points of your bike to make sure its safe and more importantly, enjoyable to ride; of course, if more needs doing, I’ll always call and advise you first.